pascalwhoop/old_website/_posts/academic/2016-01-23-erp-master-information-systems-uzk-summary.markdown

 #### 9. Describe four types of enterprise applications.

 * ERP: Try to be one giant system that includes all sorts of tasks which are common among most businesses independent of their industry.
 Also, often industry specific functions are included.
-They span across the organisation to coordinate processes and ensure a common data model across the firm.
+They span across the organization to coordinate processes and ensure a common data model across the firm.
 * SCM: Supply chain management systems take care of the logistics, resources and operations of production.
-They are usually used in organisations that produce physical products and can also span across multiple company borders to improve an integrated supply chain.
+They are usually used in organizations that produce physical products and can also span across multiple company borders to improve an integrated supply chain.
 * CRM: Manage a companies approach towards customers.
-It gives a unified overview over all channels, a customer can contact the organisation, synchronises the interaction points within the firm (multiple departments), analyses the customers interests, demands, buying habits a.o. to improve sales, customer retention and experience.
+It gives a unified overview over all channels, a customer can contact the organization, synchronises the interaction points within the firm (multiple departments), analyses the customers interests, demands, buying habits a.o. to improve sales, customer retention and experience.
-* KM: Knowledge Management systems are used to ensure knowledge is spread across an organisation and used wherever useful.
+* KM: Knowledge Management systems are used to ensure knowledge is spread across an organization and used wherever useful.

 #### 10. What is the role of ERP systems in system integration?